for solange collaborator shani crowe, braids are art

 Cerebral, Shani Crowe

-i-D Hair Week is an exploration of how our hairstyles start conversations about identity, culture and the times we live in.
+This article was originally published by i-D US for Hair Week, an exploration of how our hairstyles start conversations about identity, culture and the times we live in.

-The artist and hairstylist behind the instantly-iconic look is Shani Crowe.
-Knowles had asked the 27 year-old Chicago native to recreate Fingerwaves Saint, a black and white photograph of a black woman sporting the hairdo.
-"The armature took 10 hours to make and beading it with crystals took 40," explains Crowe, who now mostly only do the hair of black women she knows.
+The artist and hairstylist behind the instantly iconic look is Shani Crowe.
+Solange had asked the 27-year-old Chicago native to recreate Fingerwaves Saint, a black and white photograph of a black woman sporting the hairdo.
+"The armature took 10 hours to make and beading it with crystals took 40," explains Shani, who now mostly only does the hair of black women she knows.
 "For me personally seeing my work on her while she sung Cranes was surreal."
-The song, according to Crowe, holds the same serenity of George Michael's Jesus to a Child, the song the artist asked the model to consider during the making of the image.
+The song, according to Shani, holds the same serenity of George Michael's Jesus to a Child, the song the artist asked the model to consider during the making of the image.

-The Crowe and Knowles collaboration makes perfect sense.
+The Shani and Solange collaboration makes perfect sense.
 Both women are deeply invested in elevating black feminine beauty by using cultural markers, and they both infuse their work with a personal kind of Afrofuturism.
-Crowe's photographs and Solange's music defy dominant aesthetic tropes by elevating the likenesses of black women.
-In deciding to use black hair braiding as a point of departure in her performative photography practice, Crowe celebrates Afrocentric beauty inspired by life on the South Side of Chicago, popular culture, and traditional African braiding styles.
+Shani's photographs and Solange's music defy dominant aesthetic tropes by elevating the likenesses of black women.
+In deciding to use black hair braiding as a point of departure in her performative photography practice, Shani celebrates Afrocentric beauty inspired by life on the South Side of Chicago, popular culture and traditional African braiding styles.
 Images like The Breath We All Share, which was on display in her Museum of Contemporary African Diasporan Arts solo show, BRAIDS, also evoke a sense of black femme nostalgia.
-The picture recall the fondness of black women getting their hair did at home and later at beauty salons.
+The picture recalls the fondness of black women getting their hair did at home and later at beauty salons.

-We speak with Crowe about the art of black hair braiding, the inspiration behind her images, and how she strides to please her real-life clients.
+We speak with Crowe about the art of black hair braiding, the inspiration behind her images and how she strives to please her real-life clients.

 , Shani Crowe